What Is ICSI?

 As with standard IVF, after the procedure is performed, the embryologist leaves the injected egg in an incubator overnight.
 The next morning, the embryologist does a fertilization check.
 A normally fertilized egg has a characteristic appearance.
 If there are two overlapping circles in the middle of the egg, the embryologist knows that the egg was fertilized.
 Those two circles, called pronuclei, come from the nuclei of the egg and the sperm, and indicate that the genetic material from both is combining to form a new entity, now called the embryo.

 Egg fertilization rates after ICSI range from 50-70%.
 Not all eggs fertilize even though the sperm is injected into the egg; injecting the sperm into the egg promotes fertilization but, as in standard IVF, eggs subjected to ICSI must undergo a complex series of events that lead to successful fertilization.
-This technique has been used safely for nearly 25 years and has helped numerous couples around the world to become parents.
+This technique has been used safely for over 30 years and has helped numerous couples around the world to become parents.